 Although Sarah and Adam are quick to say they are the lucky ones, Justine has been given the opportunity for a safe and stable forever family while still maintaining contact with her birth mother and her siblings.
 Once the adoption is finalised, Sarah and Adam will become parents for life, with the same rights as any biological parent.
 As for Toby, Sarah and Adam are hoping he will also become a permanent member of their family.

 Are you ready to give a child or young person in need a safe and stable home life?
-There are 20,000 children in NSW in need of out-of-home care, many of them over 5.
-To find out more about how you can give a child in need a better life contact Challenge Foster Care on 1800 084 954 or email@example.com.Return to news & stories Return to news & stories
+Find out more about how you can give a child in need a better life or contact Challenge Foster Care on 1800 084 954 or firstname.lastname@example.org.